For pure stopping power, good rim brakes, properly adjusted, can stop a tandem as well as they can stop a solo.

 One drawback of conventional cantilevers is that the mechanical advantage varies over the course of the stroke, in most cases, becoming less the closer the shoe gets to the rim.
 This is the opposite of what would be desirable.

-This design can apply greater braking force for less finger force than a conventional cantilever, but it is difficult to modulate it.
+This design can apply greater braking force for less finger force than a conventional cantilever, but is difficult to modulate.
 The original Scott Pedersen SE brakes were available either for front or rear use (opposite direction threadings), but when Sun Tour bought the design, their legal department vetoed the front version, so only the rear model was made by Sun Tour.
 I advise against the use of Self Energizing brakes, because they make it too easy to lock up the wheel.

 Because the mechanical advantage of direct-pull cantilevers is so high, they require special brake levers with reduced mechanical advantage (the levers pull twice as much cable, half as hard.)
 Although the necessity for special brake levers is unfortunate, it has the happy side effect that the cable tension is cut in half, which reduces the effect of cable "stretch" (a significant concern on the rear brake of a tandem, due to the long cable.)